psenough/NPlusPlusAssistant/README.md

 * button to relaunch steam in offline/online mode (useful for speedrunning)

 * way to inject maps into map packs to facilitate composing map packs

+* option to change save/backup directory

+* maps, search by map name

+* maps, rename solo to solo n++ (likewise co-op/race)

+* links to spreadsheets being used to retrieve the community data (either on readme or on app or both)

 ## Known issues: